Infineon/cysecuretools/docs/README_PSOC64.md

 ```bash
 $ cysecuretools set-ocd --name pyocd
 ```
-To use openocd specify both name and path to OpenOCD:
+To use OpenOCD specify both name and path to OpenOCD:

 _Example_:
 ```bash
 $ cysecuretools set-ocd --name openocd --path <PATH>
 ```

+Make sure you provide the path to the root directory of OpenOCD (NOT _bin_ directory).
+Specifying the path is not mandatory if you have ModusToolbox™ installed on your machine.
+OpenOCD from the ModusToolbox™ directory is used by default.

 ## 2. Define a target
 Run the following command and find the name of your target in the list of supported targets.